20 Gardening Shortcuts That Save Time, Money and Effort

 Nourish gardens and containers with time-release fertilizers that continue feeding for long periods of time.
 That way, you won’t have to fertilize as frequently.

 Grow a container garden

-Can’t decide what to grow in your planter pots?
-We’ve rounded up the best annuals for containers.
+Can’t decide what to grow in your containers?
+We’ve rounded up the best flowers for planters.